-Level 2 entry provides a good introduction to the specialism with a Fundamentals Diploma in Computing.
+Level 2 entry provides a good introduction to the specialism with a Fundamentals Certificate in Computing.
 Alongside this, students also have the chance to complete any required GCSE retakes in Maths/English.

 Level 3 entry offers students with an Extended Diploma in Computing.
 This is two years of comprehensive computing theory and practical work, complete with professional technical qualifications and industry experience.
 Alongside, students can also complete optional STEM-related A Levels.
 Completion of our Level 3 Programme typically progresses onto undergraduate studies or employment.

 *Sixth Form entry routes are dependent on GCSE results.
 More is explained in the tabs below.